 Treatment Plant Generator Upgrade & Flood Mitigation Improvement Project

-November 22, 2013-Two existing 30 year old generators are to be replaced at the Water Pollution Control Plant and two are proposed to be replaced at two separate pumping stations.
+December 1, 2014-Two existing 30 year old generators are in the process of being replaced at the Water Pollution Control Plant and at two separate pumping stations.
 The units range in size from 70 KW to 500 KW.
 The project is nearing completion.